asamy/ksm/README.md

 If it's a crash, please provide the following:

 - A minidump (C:\windows\minidump) or a memory dump (C:\windows\memory.dmp).
 Former prefered.
-- The compiled .sys and the .pdb file
+- The compiled .sys and the .pdb/.dbg file
 - The Kernel executable if possible, e.g. ntoskrnl.exe from C:\Windows\System32

 ## Thanks to...